Remote Tracking with State-Dependent Sensing in Pull-Based Systems: A POMDP Framework: System Model and Problem Formulation

 \section{System Model and Problem Formulation}

-We consider a real-time tracking system comprising an information source, two corresponding sensors and a remote sink as shown in Fig.~\ref{fig:sysmodel}.
+We consider a real-time tracking system comprising an information source, $M$ corresponding sensors and a remote sink as shown in Fig.~\ref{fig:sysmodel_combined}.
 We assume that time is discrete with unit time slots, i.e., ${t \in \{0,1, \dots\}}$.
-The information source may, for instance, encode the quantized position of an object of interest such as an autonomous robot.
-The sensors can represent different modalities, e.g., cameras with overlapping fields of view~\cite{zhang2018autonomous} ( also see Fig~\ref{fig:sensor case}).
+The information source may encode, e.g., the (quantized) position of an object of interest such as an autonomous robot.
+The sensors can represent different modalities, e.g., proximity sensors or cameras with overlapping fields of view~\cite{zhang2018autonomous}.

-\subsubsection{Source model}
+\subsubsection{Source Model}

-Let $X_t$ denote the source state at slot $t$.
-For clarity of presentation, we adopt a symmetric binary Markov model with self-transition probability $p$, i.e., $X_t\in\{1,2\}$, $\Pr\{X_{t+1}= X_t\}=p$ (Fig.~\ref{fig:sysmodel}).
-Nevertheless, the proposed approach is readily extendable to general finite-state Markov sources with non-symmetric transitions.